 However, although this herb is rich in iron, you shouldn’t add it to your dog’s diet as a replacement for iron supplements.
 There isn’t enough research supporting adequate bioavailability of iron in rosemary.

-Therefore, it’s sometimes best to invest in dog food that offers the nutrients your dog needs.
+Therefore, it’s sometimes best to invest in quality dog food that offers the nutrients your dog needs (like the dry and wet dog food available at PetLife).
 Do your research and talk to your vet about the best way of adding iron to your dog’s diet.

 Ginger is another herb you won’t miss in most homes.
 From treating the flu to adding a unique taste to tea, this herb is packed with medicinal benefits.
 However, it’s not just good for your health, your fur baby can also benefit from having this herb in their diet.